Met Office Predicts Partly Cloudy Weather For Coastal Areas In Sindh - UrduPoint

 -

-Met office predicts partly cloudy weather for coastal areas in Sindh3 minutes ago
+Met office predicts partly cloudy weather for coastal areas in Sindh1 minute ago

 -